zzhang82/web422/notes/angular-forms-intro.md

 ### Learning more, the details

+Now, we turn to the documentation for more.
+It's all useful, and in the long run, necessary for success when building apps.
+First time through, it may take a couple of hours, but it's worth the time and effort.

 Open the [official Angular documentation](https://angular.io/docs).

 Start with the first topic in **FUNDAMENTALS > Forms**, which is [User Input](https://angular.io/guide/user-input).
 (You can likely skip / skim / ignore the `$event` binding discussion for now.)